Pastel Network

 SuperNode Operator Selection

-SuperNode Operator Selection is the process to randomly select a SuperNode to receive the blockReward, perform network operations, and earn associated .
+SuperNode Operator Selection is the process to randomly select a SuperNode to receive the blockReward, perform network operations, and earn associated transaction fees.

 At each current blockHeight=X, SuperNode Operators are selected to receive blockRewards and perform various operations to take place at a future blockHeight=X+N. N is currently set at 10 blocks.